Skip to content

 6

-# load the minimum module (alternative load anaconda3)
+# load micromamba module

-# install packages into that environment again
+# Install packages into an existing environment

 1